zdigambar/digambarz/README.md

 # Supported version-
-This ngx-element is support angular 10
+This ngx-element is support #Angular 10#

 # NgxElement